Sembly AI

 Wrapping Up

-In this article, we have explored the definition of agentic AI in human resources, reviewed its impact on key work aspects, discussed 6 proven tools, as well as studied agentic AI statistics.
+In this article, we have explored the definition of agent-like AI in human resources, reviewed its impact on key work aspects, discussed 6 proven tools, as well as studied agent-like AI statistics.
 I hope you have found the right fit for your business in our list.
 Good luck!

 FAQ

-What is agentic AI in HR and how does it work?
+What is agent-like AI in HR and how does it work?

 What are the challenges of using AI in human resources?